All Episodes

 Thanks for taking my call.

-You better um we need a radio show to talk about your radio show.
+We need a radio show to talk about your radio show.

 There's so much information and stuff to talk about.

-You know, that's actually uh that's actually true.
+You know, that's actually true.

 A radio show to discuss what happens.

-Cable can't do it alone, that's exactly right.
+Cable can't do it alone.

 Excellent idea.

-A quick comment about that brothers keeper thing.
+A quick comment about that Brother's Keeper thing.

-Uh Obama likes to throw that emotional Molotov cocktail into the debates all the time.
+Obama likes to throw that emotional Molotov cocktail into the debates all the time.

-But in actuality, let each care and provide for self and all will be cared and provided for.
+But in actuality, let each care and provide for self, and all will be cared and provided for.

-And that is clearly what is.
+And that is really.

 You know, if you want to interpret I am my brother's keeper that way, you can.

-In the book, the question is, am I my brother's keeper?
+In the book, the question is: am I my brother's keeper?

-I have received several emails asking if my cousin Jim Limboy in Cape Girardeau, Missouri, who has been named to the uh executive vice president of planning and business development at Southeast Missouri hospital, if he will actually have to show up because Michelle Obama did not have to show up for her hospital job, and so uh people want to know if my cousin will have to show up for his.
+I have received several emails asking if my cousin Jim Limbaugh in Cape Girardeau, Missouri, who has been named to the Executive Vice President of Planning and Business Development at Southeast Missouri Hospital, if he will actually have to show up because Michelle Obama did not have to show up for her hospital job.

-Folks, we are limballs.
+Folks, we are limbaughs.

 We work.